rofdservices/rofdservices.github.io/en/index.md

     title: More of us
     caption:
     description: >
-      Rofd services offers a complete service as a DIY company aimed at remodeling and improving residential and commercial structures according to the needs and requirements of clients.
-Our team is ready to make any improvements necessary for your environment.
+      Rofd services offers a complete service as a Rennovation company with the aim of restructuring and improving residential and commercial structures according to the needs and requirements of clients.
+Our team is ready to make any improvements necessary to your environment.
   - template: full-w-feature
     block: feature-large
     slug: